nathanschwarz/meteor-cluster/README.md

 # meteor-cluster

-Meteor Package enabling users to create a Worker Pool on the server to handle heavy jobs.
+Meteor Package enabling users to create a Worker Pool on the server to handle heavy jobs.<br/>

-It can run synchronous and asynchronous tasks from a persitent / in-memory queue.
+It can run synchronous and asynchronous tasks from a persitent / in-memory queue.<br/>
 It can also run recurring and scheduled tasks.

 # TaskQueue